Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 • Early mobilization – often on the day of surgery

-• More security & confidence in your new prosthesis
+• More safety and confidence in your new prosthesis

-At ENDOPROTHETICUM Rhein-Main under the direction of Prof. Dr. Karl Philipp Kutzner, you benefit from modern hip and knee endoprosthetics that are carried out at the highest medical level – of course using the proven LIA .
+At the ENDOPROTHETICUM Rhein-Main, under the direction of Prof. Dr. Karl Philipp Kutzner you benefit from modern hip and knee endoprosthetics performed at the highest medical level – naturally using the proven LIA technology .

 Why ENDOPROTHETICUM Rhein-Main in Mainz?